Mario Lemieux

 Drafted first overall by the Penguins in the 1984 NHL Entry Draft, Lemieux led Pittsburgh to consecutive Stanley Cup championships in 1991 and 1992.
 Under his ownership, the Penguins won additional titles in 2009, 2016, and 2017.
 He is the only man to have his name on the Cup both as a player and owner.
 He also led Team Canada to an Olympic gold medal in 2002, a championship at the 2004 World Cup of Hockey, and a Canada Cup in 1987.
 He won the Lester B. Pearson Award as the most outstanding player voted by the players four times, the Hart Trophy as the NHL's most valuable player (MVP) during the regular season three times, the Art Ross Trophy as the league's points leader six times, and the Conn Smythe Trophy as playoffs MVP in 1991 and 1992.
 He is the only player to score one goal in each of the five possible situations in a single NHL game, a feat he accomplished in 1988.
 At the time of his retirement, he was the NHL's seventh-highest career points scorer with 690 goals and 1,033 assists.
-He ranks second in NHL history with a 0.754 career goals-per-game average, behind only Mike Bossy (0.762).
-He ranks second in NHL history with a 1.129 career assists-per-game average, behind only Wayne Gretzky (1.320).
-He also ranks second in NHL history with 1.883 points-per-game average, behind only Wayne Gretzky (1.921).
+He ranks second in NHL history with a 0.754 career goals-per-game average, behind Mike Bossy (0.762).
+He ranks second in NHL history with a 1.129 career assists-per-game average and a 1.883 points-per-game average, both behind Wayne Gretzky (1.320 and 1.921, respectively).